 He enjoys skiing, sailing, cycling and hiking.
 Grindstaff lives in Dallas with his wife, Randi, and children Gillian, Abigail and Russell.

-Siemens PLM Software, a business unit of the Siemens Digital Factory Division, is a leading global provider of product lifecycle management (PLM) and manufacturing operations management (MOM) software and services with nine million licensed seats and more than 77,000 customers worldwide.
-Headquartered in Plano, Texas, Siemens PLM Software works collaboratively with companies to deliver open solutions that help companies everywhere achieve a sustainable competitive advantage by making real the innovations that matter.
+Siemens PLM Software, a business unit of the Siemens Digital Factory Division, is a leading global provider of product lifecycle management (PLM) and manufacturing operations management (MOM) software and services with over nine million licensed seats and more than 77,000 customers worldwide.
+Headquartered in Plano, Texas, Siemens PLM Software works collaboratively with its customers to provide industry software solutions that help companies everywhere achieve a sustainable competitive advantage by making real the innovations that matter.
 For more information on Siemens PLM Software products and services, visit www.siemens.com/plm.

 Share this page through any of the following channels.